lune-climate/lune-docs/docs/guides/share-your-impact.md

 ## Certificates

-Certificates contain links to the official entry to registry's retirement ledger.
+Certificates contain links to the official entry in the registry's retirement ledger.

-The account's `beneficiary` is used to set the certificate's and the registry's entity claiming the offsetting benefits.
+The account's `beneficiary` defines the entity in the certificate's and the registry's entity claiming the offsetting benefits.

-A certificate may list credits as
+A certificate may list credits as:

 * `Retired` - the carbon credits have been fully retired
 * `Allocated, pending retirement` - the carbon credits have been purchased but cannot be retired yet.